Integrated commerce vs. unified commerce: Understanding the key differences

 For retailers looking to break down the barriers between digital and physical shopping, commercetools InStore is the cutting-edge innovation they’ve been waiting for.
 By centralizing customer, order and inventory data in real time, it eliminates outdated silos and ensures that every touchpoint — whether online, mobile or in-store — works in perfect harmony.

-electronics and DIY components.
+A perfect example of this transformation is Jaycar, an Australian retailer known for its electronics and DIY components.
 Store associates lacked real-time product visibility, often leaving customers waiting while they checked desktop systems at the front of the store.
 Meanwhile, online shoppers had access to better search and product recommendations than in-store customers.

-The results were transformative: Jaycar rolled out its new in-store commerce engine, along with ratings, reviews and loyalty features, in just seven weeks.
+The results were transformative: Jaycar rolled out its new in-store commerce engine, along with ratings, reviews and loyalty features, in just six weeks.
 Associates now provide customers with real-time stock levels, personalized product recommendations and seamless online-to-offline shopping experiences.
 No more disconnected workflows or frustrated customers.
-Jaycar’s success is a testament to how commercetools InStore enables retailers to break free from outdated systems, stay ahead of trends and create frictionless, future-proof shopping experiences.

 The future of commerce is unified